Stratifications of abelian categories: Introduction

 In Section \ref{recintext} we define, for each $\l \in \L$, the {\em intermediate-extension functor} $j^{\l}_{!*}: \AC_{\l} \to \AC$:

 where $\overline{1_X}$ is the morphism corresponding to the identity $1_X$ under the natural isomorphism

-Proposition \ref{recol4} says that every simple object $L \in \AC$ is of the form $j^{\l}_{!*} L_{\l}$, for a unique (up to isomorphism) simple object $L_{\l} \in \AC_{\l}$ and unique $\l \in \L$.
+A result of Kuhn \cite[Proposition 4.6]{Kuh94} (see also Proposition \ref{recol4}) is that every simple object $L \in \AC$ is of the form $j^{\l}_{!*} L_{\l}$, for a unique (up to isomorphism) simple object $L_{\l} \in \AC_{\l}$ and unique $\l \in \L$.
 Proposition \ref{recol41} says that if $\AC$ is an abelian category with a stratification by a finite poset, then every object in $\AC$ has a finite filtration by simple objects if and only if the same is true of all the strata categories.
-The proofs here are almost identical to the standard proofs of these results in the theory of perverse sheaves (see e.g. \cite[Chapter 3]{Ach21}).

-In Section \ref{rechom} we prove the following condition for a category to have enough projectives.
+In Section \ref{rechom} we prove the main result of the paper (Theorem \ref{recolenoughproj}) that describes when the middle category in a recollement has enough projectives.

 \begin{manualtheorem}{\ref{recolenoughproj}} Consider a recollement:

 Suppose $\AC_U$ and $\AC_Z$ have finitely many simple objects and every object has a finite filtration by simple objects.
 Suppose moreover that for any simple objects $A, B$ in $\AC$,